 SPACE is delighted to welcome Eline van der Vlist as our new Chief Executive.
-Eline will take up her new role from 5 January 2022.
+Eline took up her new role on 5 January 2022.
 She takes over from Anna Harding, who held the role for 16 years.

 Eline joins the team at SPACE from Darat al Funun – The Khalid Shoman Foundation in Amman where she has been Artistic Director since 2012.